pingidentity/pingone-sample-registration/python/README.md

 ## Developer Notes
 ###  SSL Layer
-1. Since Oauth2 works through SSL layer, if your server is not parametrized to allow HTTPS, the `fetch_token` method will raise an [oauthlib.oauth2.rfc6749.errors.InsecureTransportError](https://requests-oauthlib.readthedocs.io/en/latest/examples/real_world_example.html).
+1. Since OAuth2 works through an SSL layer, if your server is not configured for HTTPS, the `fetch_token` method will raise an [oauthlib.oauth2.rfc6749.errors.InsecureTransportError](https://requests-oauthlib.readthedocs.io/en/latest/examples/real_world_example.html).
-So, while testing, you can disable Oauth2 check by uncommenting the `os.environ['OAUTHLIB_INSECURE_TRANSPORT'] = 'true'` in [app.py](app.py).
+So, while testing, you can disable the OAuth2 check by uncommenting the `os.environ['OAUTHLIB_INSECURE_TRANSPORT'] = 'true'` in [app.py](app.py).
 For more information check [this](http://requests-oauthlib.readthedocs.org/en/latest/examples/real_world_example.html) article.
-1. For the simplicity. on-the-fly certificates are used, which are useful to quickly serve an application over HTTPS without having to mess with certificates: ``ssl_context='adhoc'``.
+1. For simplicity, "on the fly" certificates are used, which are useful to quickly serve an application over HTTPS without having to deal with certificates: ``ssl_context='adhoc'``.
 But note that each time the server runs, a different certificate is generated on the fly through pyOpenSSL.
-So you can generate self-signed certificate(i.e with openssl) and by setting the `ssl_context` argument in app.run() to a tuple with the filenames of the certificate and private key files, that will be the same every time you launch your server for production please use real certificates
+You can generate a self-signed certificate (e.g. with openssl) and by setting the `ssl_context` argument in app.run() to a tuple with the filenames of the certificate and private key files that will be the same every time you launch your server for production please use real certificates

 ### CSRF Protection